cps-org/cps/searching.rst

   and the asterisk (``*``) is one or more valid filename characters, excluding the path separator.
   This is intended to allow multiple versions of a package to be installed into the same :var:`prefix`.
+All values of ``*`` shall be sorted alphabetically before searching;
+  numerals first in numeric order (10 after 9), then upper case letters, and finally lower case letters.

 :var:`libdir`:
   The platform defined directories, sans root prefix,